saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 of rights.

-Also, given the lack of isolation between these assertions, it is more difficult to debug errors.
+Also, given the lack of isolation between these assertions, it's more difficult to debug errors.

 ### Debugging

-As a consequence of large test files, it is difficult to understand what went wrong in case of failure.
+As a consequence of large test files, it's difficult to understand what went wrong in case of failure.
 Also, writing tests in shell script made them easy to read and quick to modify, but paradoxically harder to debug, because there's no sh debugger.